openstack-archive/tripleo-incubator/README.md

 TripleO is a work in progress : we're building up the facilities needed to deliver the full story incrementally.
 Proof of concept implementations exist for all the discrete components - sufficient to prove the design, though (perhaps) not what will be used in production.
-In particular we don't have a full HA story in place, which leads to requiring a long lived seed facility rather than a fully self-sustaining infrastructure.
+In particular, we don't have a full HA story in place, which leads to requiring a long lived seed facility rather than a fully self-sustaining infrastructure.
 We track bugs affecting TripleO itself at https://bugs.launchpad.net/tripleo/.

 ### Diskimage-builder

-The lowest layer in the dependency stack, diskimage-builder can be used to customise generic disk images for use with Nova bare metal.
+The lowest layer in the dependency stack, diskimage-builder, can be used to customise generic disk images for use with Nova bare metal.
 It can also be used to provide build-time specialisation for disk images.
 Diskimage-builder is quite mature and can be downloaded from